thedhruvrawat/learning-resources/Useful Sources.md

 - Scraping JEE Adv., Board Exam or any other competitive exam results
 - Design an automated mail sender:[Useful and fairly Challenging]
   - Learn selenium
-  - After that crawl you  e-mail id and automate mail sending and texting.
+  - After that crawl your  e-mail id and automate mail sending and texting.